scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 : In this type of equilibrium the ball will return to its original position if it is displaced.
 The structure of the system is such that the system is naturally attracted to the point of equilibrium.
 To use the physical metaphor, the equilibrium is at the bottom of a dip and the system naturally rolls into it.

 Unstable Equilibrium
-: Here the ball will move further and further away from the point of equilibrium if it is displaced even a small amount.
+: Here the ball will move further and further away from the point of equilibrium if it is displaced by even a small amount.
 The equilibrium is unstable in that if we are just a small distance away from it, we move further away from it.
 To use the physical metaphor, the equilibrium is at the top of the hill and the system will move away from it unless it is placed at the exact point of equilibrium.

 "Neutrally Stable Equilibrium"
 : This is a less common form of equilibrium and goes by several different names.
 In this case if the ball is moved it will stay fixed at its new location.
 It will not move closer to or further from the original equilibrium.
-Of the three types of equilibrium, this one is less interest or relevance in practice.
+Of the three types of equilibrium, this one is of less interest or relevance in practice.

 In the case of the highly infectious disease model, an equilibrium of everyone being healthy would be classified as an unstable equilibrium.
 The equilibrium would persist as long as no one brought the disease into the population (someone would not just spontaneously become ill), but if as little as a single sick person entered the population, the population would move further and further away from the equilibrium point of everyone being healthy and would never naturally return to it.

-The equilibrium point of everyone being sick is, on the other hand, a stable equilibrium as no one recovers from the disease on their own.
-Even if you introduced healthy people into a population of sick individuals -- moving the population away from the equilibrium -- they too will eventually become sick restoring the population to the equilibrium of everyone being sick.
+On the other hand, the equilibrium point of everyone being sick is a stable equilibrium, as no one recovers from the disease on their own.
+Even if you introduced healthy people into a population of sick individuals -- moving the population away from the equilibrium -- they too would eventually become sick, restoring the population to the equilibrium of everyone being sick.

 ~ Exercise
 Provide two examples each of situations where stable and unstable equilibria occur in nature.
 Describe these equilibria.
 ~ Answer

-Stable Equilibria: A piece of rubber that returns to its original shape after pulled, a forest where trees grow back once cut down.
+Stable Equilibria: A piece of rubber that returns to its original shape after pulled; a forest where trees grow back once cut down.

-Unstable Equilibria: A ball balanced on top of a sloped roof, a pole balanced perfectly on the floor.
+Unstable Equilibria: A ball balanced on top of a sloped roof; a pole balanced perfectly on the floor.

 ~ End Exercise

 ## Equilibrium  Points

 Often, we can determine the equilibrium points for a system without fully needing to solve the trajectory for the state variables.
 Let's implement the simple disease model we've been discussing.
-We'll do so for both a differential equation model and a System Dynamics model, but we'll rely on differential equation version to do our analytic analysis.
+We'll do so for both a differential equation model and a System Dynamics model, but we'll rely on the differential equation version to do our analytic analysis.

 One way to express the differential version of the model is to define two state variables: the number of healthy people ($H$) and the number of sick people ($S$).
 The rate of infection between sick and healthy people can be made a function of the number of people in each category.
 Clearly, if there are no sick people the infection rate is 0; but, just as clearly, if everyone is already sick then the infection rate will also be zero.
 One workable differential equation model to implement this behavior is shown below: